Stand-Down Comedian

 But not every employee of the grocer was quite so willing to… humor him.

-“He came through my line like halfway through my shift,” says cashier Denise Brown.
-“I was like six minutes away from my break and I wasn’t feelin’ it with anyone at the moment.
+“He came through my line halfway through my shift,” says cashier Denise Brown.
+“I was six minutes away from my break and I wasn’t feelin’ it with anyone.
 He unloaded his basket on my belt and asked me how my day was going.
 I said ‘fine’ and started scanning.”

-It was then that fate decided to throw a computer glitch into Peters’s fragile world.
+It was then that fate decided to throw a computer glitch at Peters’s fragile ego.

 Garrison Peters, as hilarious and quick-witted as he was, couldn’t let this prime opportunity pass him by.